hanjingo/doc/interview.md

 For more info, see: [Proxy#Proxy Vs Reverse Proxy](SYSTEM_DESIGN/proxy.md)

-#### What is the difference between Microservices and Monolithic architecture?

-A Monolithic architecture is a single, unified unit where all functions are tightly coupled, while a Microservices architecture is a collection of small, independent services that communicate via APIs.

-For more info, see: [Architectural#Microservices vs Monolithic Architecture](SYSTEM_DESIGN/architectural.md)

 #### What is rate limiter?
 How does it work?

 A Rate Limiter is a tool used to control the rate of traffic sents by a client or received by a server.
 It acts as a "gatekeeper" that defines how many requests a user can make within a specific timeframe.
 Rate limiters track requests using specific logic to decide whether to allow, drop, or delay a request.